 The year-long narrative format is ideal for building self-awareness, experiencing progressive learning and developing social skills.
 Classes incorporate songs, rhymes and opportunities to play a variety of instruments.

-Children 3 months to 3 years participate together with their parents or caregivers.
+Children participate *together with their parents or caregivers.

 - encourages the development of skills at every age

 - fosters sensitivity towards others

 - encourages a unique parent-child bond

 *Parental involvement is mandatory in order to encourage your child’s focus and participation.

 Learn music fundamentals and develop creativity in a fun environment through song, drama, games, stories, dance and poetry!